Alexey1Gavrilov/drive-constructor-site/help/applications/pump/pump-flow.md

 ---

 ## Flow
 *Flow* is volume of the liquid pumped per time unit.
+In *Drive Constructor* this parameter is entered in *m3/h*.